foxmeyson/foxmeyson/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on onboard apps in K8s
+- 🔭 I’m currently working on onboarding apps in K8s
 - 🌱 I’m currently learning DevOps and SRE
-- 👯 I’m looking to collaborate on PostgreSQL or linux feature
+- 👯 I’m looking to collaborate on K8s, Azure Cloud and linux features
-- 🤔 I’m looking for help with Zalando Postgres Operator
-- 💬 Ask me about support Linux
 - ⚡ Fun fact: "just for fun"